viksit/keyframe/README.md

 on it.
 Depending on its return, loop to the next slot or exit.

 ##### GenericActionObject.createActionObject
 Creates the actionObject from the json spec.
-A lot of code here.
+A lot of code here, including an api call after evaluating if any of the slots require an api call.

 ### Code for slots is divided into generic_slot.py and slot_fill.py